20 Skills Recruiters Screen For in Product Designer Resumes

-These competencies are most important for Product Designer performance.
+These are the competencies recruiters screen for in Product Designer resumes, ranked by importance.
 Don't list these generically — demonstrate them through quantified achievements in your work experience section.

 Knowledge Areas for Product Designer Roles